Denico Autry: Indianapolis Colts

 On March 14, 2018, Autry signed a three-year, $17.8 million contract with the Indianapolis Colts.
-In Week 14, Autry recorded a career-high three sacks and two forced fumbles in a 6–0 loss to the Jacksonville Jaguars.
+In Week 14, Autry recorded three sacks and two forced fumbles in a 6–0 loss to the Jacksonville Jaguars.
 He followed that performance week two, with a pair of sacks in a 24–21 upset win over the Houston Texans, earning him AFC Defensive Player of the Week.

 Autry finished the 2019 season with 32 tackles, 3.5 sacks, and a forced fumble in 14 games played.
 Autry sat out the last two games of the season after suffering a concussion in Week 15 of the season.

 Autry made his return from injury in Week 1 against the Jacksonville Jaguars.
 During the game, Autry recorded his first two sacks of the season on Gardner Minshew in the 27–20 loss.
 In Week 8 against the Detroit Lions, Autry recorded two sacks on Matthew Stafford during the 41–21 win.
 Autry was placed on the reserve/COVID-19 list by the team on November 20, 2020, and activated on December 3.

 In the Wild Card Round of the playoffs against the Buffalo Bills, Autry sacked Josh Allen 1.5 times and forced a fumble during the 27–24 loss.